stanfordnlp/dspy/tests/reliability/README.md

 ### Running the Tests

-- First, populate the configuration file `quality_tests_conf.yaml` (located in this directory) with the necessary LiteLLM model/provider names and access credentials for 1. each LLM you want to test and 2. the LLM judge that you want to use for assessing the correctness of outputs in certain test cases.
+- First, populate the configuration file `reliability_tests_conf.yaml` (located in this directory) with the necessary LiteLLM model/provider names and access credentials for 1. each LLM you want to test and 2. the LLM judge that you want to use for assessing the correctness of outputs in certain test cases.
 These should be placed in the `litellm_params` section for each model in the defined `model_list`.
 You can also use `litellm_params` to specify values for LLM hyperparameters like `temperature`.
 Any model that lacks configured `litellm_params` in the configuration file will be ignored during testing.

   The configuration must also specify a DSPy adapter to use when testing, e.g. `"chat"` (for `dspy.ChatAdapter`) or `"json"` (for `dspy.JSONAdapter`).

-  An example of `quality_tests_conf.yaml`:
+  An example of `reliability_tests_conf.yaml`:

       ```yaml
       adapter: chat
       model_list:
         # The model to use for judging the correctness of program
-        # outputs throughout quality test suites.
+        # outputs throughout reliability test suites.
 We recommend using
         # a high quality model as the judge, such as OpenAI GPT-4o
         - model_name: "judge"
           litellm_params: